 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 70D and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Sony RX1R II Manual.
+Further information on the features and operation of the 70D and RX1R II can be found, respectively, in the Canon 70D Manual (free pdf) or the online Sony RX1R II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 70D or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.